 Here’s a look at the lower pan removed.
 I didn’t want to remove the lower suspension brace, so I unbolted the oil pickup tube from the inside and set it aside while maneuvering the oil pan out of the way.

 Do as I did and ask a plumber friend to borrow theirs – You’ll only use it once, but it’s a necessity.
 This part is a little time-consuming, as it’s hard to get any pressure on the tool to cut the threads from this angle.
 Be patient, use plenty of oil or other lubricant, and keep at it… You want nice, clean, precision threads here to prevent leakage!

 Here’s what your fitting will look like when it’s installed properly.
 Note the application of sealant around the threads on both sides (just in case there’s a flaw in the threads).
-A view from the outside is on the left and a view from the inside pan is on the right.
+A view from the outside (above) and a view from the inside pan (below) is included.
 Reseal and reinstall the pan and torque the bolts in a circular pattern, a little at a time, to the factory specs.

 Now’s a good time to take a break from being under the car, because now you’re going up top.
 I removed my plenum to re-seal it.
 As we saw earlier, I had some seepage around the driver’s side of the plenum, and I wanted to clean up the lower plenum and throttle body while I was in there.

 Mock up everything from the throttle body forward VERY loosely.
 You’ll want to adjust things as you go along, and the fitting highlighted by the red arrow is near impossible to get to once the supercharger is mounted – So make this fitting secure BEFORE doing the rest!

 Yep – Here’s the cool part.
 Vortech includes all the hardware you’ll need.
 A metric measuring tool is handy to identify which bolt and which spacer goes where… I marked mine with a Sharpie ahead of time.